reymon359/up-to-date-react-template/README.md

 - 🤖[Renovate](https://renovate.whitesourcesoftware.com/) to check and update packages.
 - 👷‍♂️[Github Actions](https://github.com/features/actions) for Continuous Integration.

+## Motivation

+When you have been working on a project for a long time you usually forget to update the packages you are using.
+And why if the project works perfectly with the current ones?

+This kind of thinking makes updating and renewing the project packages to be forgotten and never done.
+This is why I made this _always up to date_ React Template which always will have the **dependencies updated without making the project fail**.

+How?
+I added the [renovate bot](https://github.com/renovatebot) to check for dependencies updates and also to submit PRs to update them.
+Also, set up a CI with [GitHub Actions](https://github.com/features/actions) to always check that the build passes with the updated dependencies in the PR before merging it with master.

+I did not add any styling library to leave that personal option to the user.
+Although I am planning to add [Storybook](https://storybook.js.org/) to it.

 ## Setup the project

 Just run `npm install`